Lora began low carbing nearly 5 years ago, and has shed over 150 pounds, learning

 Low Carb Luxury in 1999, and now writes for multiple publications as well as speaking

 in public arenas.

-As some of you know, this past October (on the 16th), I underwent cosmetic surgery.
+As we told you in our last issue, this past October (on the 16th), I underwent cosmetic surgery.

 I had two procedures done.
-A Rhytidectomy — a facelift, and Blepharoplasty — eyelids.
+A Rhytidectomy – a facelift, and a Blepharoplasty – eyelids.

 I made the decision to have these procedures done because after losing a great

 deal of weight, I found my face looked older at the end of this journey than I'd

 expected.
 It's quite common, actually.
 Like any other part of the body, the face